yannickzj/reliable-data-transfer-protocols/README.md

 ## Design ideas

-All parts of the assignment have been completed.
 Both protocols use the common class, called *Packet*, for the transmission packet.
 This class follows the packet format described in the assignment, which can easily convert to the *Bytes* format and vice versa.
 Here are some more design ideas for the two protocols.

 + Go-Back-N protocol